 Not really because there’s always something going on on a film set, so the worst part of film acting is the distraction.
-There’s always an interruption, there’s eight hours setting up camera lights and then hours between each shot, and you have to maintain what you were doing a few seconds ago.
-If you were in an emotional state of some sort, that’s the most difficult part of acting.
-You always have to recreate the reality of the truth, while at the same time it’s all illusion.
+There’s always an interruption, there are eight hours setting up camera lights, and then hours between each shot, and you have to maintain what you were doing a few seconds ago.
+If you were in an emotional state of some sort, that’s the most challenging part of acting.
+You always have to recreate the reality of the truth while at the same time it’s all illusion.

 Do you still enjoy acting as much as you did fifty years ago?

 If they offer me something that I’m really devoted to, yes.
 But those opportunities don’t come along very often.
 They come along occasionally.
 There are a few opportunities in our lives that we get to do something of great quality, for supporting character actors especially.
 But yet, I’m working more than most people I know in terms of credits.